LGBT-free zone: Anti-LGBT stickers and pro-LGBT public art activism

-In early 2020, Polish LGBT activist Bartosz Staszewski travelled to municipalities that had said they are free from what they referred to as "LGBT ideology" to undertake what he said was a performance art project.
+In early 2020, Polish LGBTQ activist Bartosz Staszewski travelled to municipalities that had said they are free from what they referred to as "LGBT ideology" to undertake what he said was a performance art project.
 He affixed his own yellow street signs saying "LGBT-FREE ZONE" at the entrance to the municipalities, and posted photos of them to social media.

 The signs were so convincing that MEP Guy Verhofstadt responded by denouncing what he had mistaken for official street signage.
 Prime Minister Mateusz Morawiecki described the signs as a "hoax" that had caused people to believe Poland was violating human rights, and Staszewski has been sued by at least two of the towns.
 Staszewski described his work as "a symbolic response to the symbolic resolutions".

 In a debate between Polish conservative Witold Waszczykowski and German liberal Alexander Graf Lambsdorff published in Zeit Online, Waszczykowski attributed the concept of the "LGBT-free zone" to the activism.
 He said: "There are no "LGBT-free zones" in Poland.
 This is a provocation created by activists.
 They travel from town to town, put up these signs reading "LGBT-free zone", take pictures and circulate them on social media.
 Zeit replied: "Indeed, there is no "LGBT-free zone" by definition, but there are more than 80 county, city and regional councils that have adopted so-called family charters.
 In many cases these charters say that there should be no propaganda of a so-called "LGBT ideology" and they also state that "LGBT ideology" contradicts Christian values".